-18. In 1955, she also enjoyed Broadway success as Rita Marlowe in Will Success Spoil Rock Hunter?, playing opposite Walter Matthau.
-She would reprise the role on film in 1957.
+18. In 1955 she enjoyed Broadway success as Rita Marlowe in Will Success Spoil Rock Hunter?, playing opposite Walter Matthau.
+She would reprise the role in the 1957 film.

-19. Returning to Hollywood, she signed a six-year contract with 20th Century Fox.
+19. Returning to Hollywood after her Broadway run, she signed a 6-year contract with 20th Century Fox.